StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Given that Julia provides several very capable packages that support mcmc simulation, it only seemed appropriate to make StatisticalRethinking mcmc implementation independent.

-The availablility of DynamicHMC, the huge progress made by the Turing.jl team over the last 2 years, the introduction of Julia `projects` in addition to Julia `packages`, the novel approach to notebooks in Pluto.jl and the work by [Karajan](https://github.com/karajan9/statisticalrethinking) were a few of the ideas that triggered exploring a new setup for StatisticalRethinkingJulia.
+The availablility of DynamicHMC, the huge progress made by the Turing.jl team over the last 2 years, the introduction of Julia `projects` in addition to Julia `packages`, the novel approach to notebooks in Pluto.jl and the work by [Karajan](https://github.com/karajan9/statisticalrethinking) were a few of the ideas that triggered exploring a new setup for StatisticalRethinking.jl and the 'course' projects [StatistcalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalrethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl)

 An early, experimental version of StructuralCausalModels.jl is also included as a dependency in the StatisticalRethinking.jl v3 package.
 In the meantime I will definitely keep my eyes on Omega.jl and CausalInference.jl.
 StructuralCausalModels does provide ways to convert DAGs to Daggity and ggm formats.